learn-co-students/dynamic-orm-000/README.md

 ## Note

-This lab requires some setup so run this in your terminal
+This lab requires some setup so run this in your terminal, make sure you have Postgres installed and running.

 ``` shell
 createdb dynamic_orm_test